ThIsJaCk23657689/RayTracing/README.md

 Only C++17 and CMake, let's all.

 #### support multi-threading.
-generate 1920x1080 image, 100 samples per pixel, and 50 depth, it takes about 5 minute.
+generate 1920x1080 image, 100 samples per pixel, and 50 depth, it takes about 5 minute (it takes 16 minute for single thread).

 ---
 Author: ThIsJaCk